epfl-ada/ada-2024-project-thelordsofdata/index.md

 {% include profit_rating_count.html %}

-“Alright, here’s the deal.
-We had to drop the ‘G’ rating, okay?
-The count was just too low.
-You can’t make decisions based on bad data—everyone knows that.
-So we said, let’s focus on what matters, and that’s the ratings with enough data to work with.

-We did the Shapiro-Wilk test on the data—believe me, we got the numbers—and guess what?
-The p-value came back so small it’s practically zero.
-It’s clear, even when taking the logarithm of the profitability, the data isn’t normal, okay?
-But we’re smart.
-We move on to the **Kruskal-Wallis test**, very powerful.
-It compares the medians to disregard skewed distributions.

-Now, for the domestic movies—you know, the ones with more revenue from the good old US of A—we ran the test, and the p-value was **0.68**.
-That’s huge.
-It’s not significant at all.
-What does that mean?
-The ratings don’t really matter for domestic movies when it comes to profitability.
-They’re all doing about the same.
+We decided to exclude the **'G'** rating due to a low count of data, as decisions based on insufficient data would lead to unreliable conclusions.
+Our focus shifted to the ratings with more substantial data, ensuring meaningful analysis.

+To assess the data distribution, we conducted the **Shapiro-Wilk test**, and the result was a very low p-value, effectively approaching zero.
+This indicates that, even after applying the logarithm to profitability, the data is not normally distributed.
+As a result, we proceeded with the **Kruskal-Wallis test**, which is appropriate for comparing medians in skewed distributions, bypassing the assumptions of normality.

+For domestic movies, the test returned a p-value of **0.68**, which is not statistically significant.
+This suggests that movie ratings do not have a notable impact on profitability for movies primarily earning revenue in the U.S. market.

-But here's the kicker - for the movies that get the overseas money, we got something very, very different.
-The p-value was **9.6e-09**.
-That’s incredibly small, folks, and I’m talking **really significant**.
-This tells us—big time—that the movie rating does matter when it comes to profitability for movies with more international revenue.
-Big difference, big results, no question about it.
-The R rating isn't doing as well as PG-13 or PG overseas, folks."
+However, the results were strikingly different for foreign movies.
+Here, the p-value was **9.6e-09**, which is incredibly small and **statistically significant**.
+This indicates that the movie rating does indeed affect profitability for films with higher international revenue.
+In particular, R-rated movies appear to underperform compared to PG-13 or PG films in international markets.

 ## Reviews

 We took a look at audience and critics reviews of the movies.
-Perhaps better rated movies fare better internationally?
+We hypothesized that perhaps the audience and critic scores of movies influence the international impact of the movie.

 <img src="plot_img/audience_score_distribution.png" alt="Audience Scores Distribution" />

+Here we can see an approximately normal distribution for both movies with a foreign percentage of revenue higher than 50%, and movies with domestic percentage higher than 50%.
+The distributions seem to be overlapping and very similar, though the movies that do better internationally seem to be slightly bi-modal between 0.5 and 0.8.
+On average however, the general public tends to score movies pretty favorably, worldwide.

 <img src="plot_img/critics_score_distribution.png" alt="Critics Scores Distribution" />

+The same cannot be said for critics scores.
+While we see the same overlap between the distribution of movies that garner more international or domestic revenue, we do not see the same normal distribution as with the audience score.
+There is a far more even probability of a movie getting any score within the full range.
+Again, this is across the board, worldwide.

+What we can conclude from these distributions is that the audience or critics scores do not seem to be correlated with the percentage of foreign revenue of a movie.

 ---